BlueTufa/dotfiles/bin/README.md

 Remember to mark them executable and use a portable shebang such as `#! /usr/bin/env bash` and you don't need to use the file extension.
 For example, rename `backup.sh` to `backup` and then you can simply type `backup` from anywhere.

 ### Backup with rsync
 Includes a simple script that will backup to an encrypted external drive using rsync.
-You may need to modify it depending on your hardware configuration and operating system.
+You will need to modify it depending on your hardware configuration and operating system.

 ### Example script for mounting an encrypted Luks volume
 Again, this may vary based on your hardware and operating system configuration.